 MORE ABOUT TRISH

-Trish Propson is a California native who now makes her home in Northeastern Wisconsin.
+Trish Propson is a California native who is married and now makes her home in Northeastern Wisconsin.
 A near empty nester, Trish homeschooled her children for 19 years and would tell you her four children are her greatest accomplishments.

 She recently realized her life long dream of becoming a published author.
 She has published many short stories, inspirational articles, and three books to date.
 Trish shares her passion for relational connectivity through newspaper columns and serves as a conference and retreat speaker for women, teens, and families through an organization she developed called rekenekt.
 She brings animated and inspiring teaching to topics people long to hear.